pscally1005/pscally1005.github.io/_posts/healthier-dessert/2024-07-11-double-chocolate-chickpea-date-cookie.markdown

 - Add the beans, dates, nut butter, cocoa powder, milk (or water), vanilla, and salt to a food processor and blend until smooth<br><br>
 - <center><img src="/assets/Food/Healthier Dessert/Double Choc Chickpea Date Cookie/double-choc-unblended.jpg" alt="" class="instruction-image"></center><br>

+- I've used cashew butter here, but any nut butter will work, like peanut or almond butter.
+For a nut free option, use sunflower or pumpkin seed butter<br><br>

+- For the beans, I've gone with chickpeas, but any other bean will work, like black, kidney, navy, pinto, or cannellini beans<br><br>

 - Add in baking soda and blend briefly, until just combined.
 Stir in the chocolate chips with a silicone spatula.
 The batter should be very loose for a cookie dough.
 You can refrigerate for about 30 minutes to harden it if you desire<br><br>
 - <center><img src="/assets/Food/Healthier Dessert/Double Choc Chickpea Date Cookie/double-choc-blended.jpg" alt="" class="instruction-image"></center><br>